savoirfairelinux/mod-booster-snmp/doc/snmpbooster_how_it_works.rst

 Performance
 -----------

-SnmpBooster uses SNMP v2c getbulk for high efficiency, unless forced to use SNMP v2c get-next or SNMPv1 get-next.
-GetBulk uses a single request PDU to ask for multiple OIDs or even entire tables, instead of sending one request PDU per OID.
+SnmpBooster uses SNMP v2c getbulk or snmpgetnext for high efficiency.
+GetBulk and snmp get-next use a single request PDU to ask for multiple OIDs or even entire tables, instead of sending one request PDU per OID.

 For example: *A typical 24 port network switch with two uplinks might use 375 OIDS (8 OIDs per interface, plus general OIDs for chassis health, memory, cpu, fans, etc.).
 SnmpBooster will only require around 4 request PDUs instead of 375 request PDUs.
 Each PDU is a request packet which takes time to create, send get processed and return.
 More timeouts to manage, more connections, more impact on the remote device and more latency means much fewer checks per second.*

+SNMP Requests are multithreaded and each thread is responsible for gathering all data associated with a device.

+SNMP Booster respectes all Shinken processing like retries, downtimes, etc for each monitored service.

+A Redis data store is used to store collected data.
+All services associated to the same device will get their data from the Redis store.
+When data needs to be refreshed a single thread is chosen to contact the actual device to update the cache.

-The SnmpBooster module supports automatic instance mapping for OIDs.
+The SnmpBooster module supports automatic instance mapping for OIDs as well as static instances.
 (Ex.
 Based on the interface name it will figure out that the SNMP index(or instance) is 136.
 This is automatically handled by genDevConfig and SnmpBooster, no user input required. :-)

 The generic SNMP configuration information is stored in the Shinken SnmpBooster INI files.
 There is a Defaults_unified.ini and a series of other Defaults files, one per discovery plugin for genDevConfig.